beberlei/litecqrs-php/README.md

 # LiteCQRS for PHP

-Small convention based CQRS library for PHP (loosly based on [LiteCQRS for C#](https://github.com/danielwertheim/LiteCQRS)).
+Small convention based CQRS + Event Sourcing library for PHP (loosly based on [LiteCQRS for C#](https://github.com/danielwertheim/LiteCQRS)).
+If you want to use CQRS without event sourcing, this might already be too big for you, although you can take some of the parts (CommandBus) in isolation to implement a sole CQRS solution.

 ## Conventions

 * All public methods of a command handler class are mapped to Commands "Command Class Shortname" => "MethodName"
 * Domain Events are applied on Entities/Aggregate Roots "Event Class Shortname" => "applyEventClassShortname"
 * Domain Events are applied to Event Handlers "Event Class Shortname" => "onEventClassShortname"
 * You can use the ``DomainObjectChanged`` Event to avoid creating lots of event classes.
 You can dynamically set the event name on it and exchange it with a real event implementation when it becomes necessary.
 * Otherwise you can extend the ``DefaultDomainEvent`` which has a constructor that maps its array input to properties and throws an exception if an unknown property is passed.
 * There is also a ``DefaultCommand`` with the same semantics as ``DefaultDomainEvent``

 Examples:

-* ``HelloWorld\GreetingCommand`` maps to the ``greeing($command)`` method when found on any registered handler.
+* ``HelloWorld\GreetingCommand`` maps to the ``greeting($command)`` method when found on any registered handler.
 * ``HelloWorld\GreetedEvent`` is delegated to ``applyGreeted($event)`` when created on the aggregate root
 * ``HelloWorld\GreetedEvent`` is passed to all event handlers that have a method ``onGreeted($event)``.
 * ``new DomainObjectChanged("Greeted", array("foo" => "bar"))`` is mapped to the "Greeted" event.